grtjn/mlvagrant/README.md

 - Download and install [Vagrant](https://www.vagrantup.com/downloads.html)
 - Create /space/software (`sudo mkdir -p /space/software`)
   - **For Windows**: (`c:\space\software`)
+- Make sure Vagrant has write access to that folder (`sudo chmod 775 /space/software`)
 - Download [MarkLogic 8.0-3 for CentOS](http://developer.marklogic.com/products) (login required)
 - Download [MLCP 1.3-3 binaries](http://developer.marklogic.com/download/binaries/mlcp/mlcp-1.3-3-bin.zip)
 - Move MarkLogic rpm, and MLCP zip to /space/software (no need to unzip MLCP!)
-- Download mlvagrant (`git clone https://github.com/grtjn/mlvagrant.git`)
+- Download mlvagrant (`git clone https://github.com/grtjn/mlvagrant.git` or pull down one of its release zips)
 - Create /opt/vagrant (`sudo mkdir -p /opt/vagrant`)
   - **For Windows**: (`c:\opt\vagrant`)
+- Make sure Vagrant has write access (`sudo chmod 775 /opt/vagrant`)
 - Copy mlvagrant/opt/vagrant to /opt/vagrant

-Above steps need to taken only ones.
+Above steps need to taken only once.
 For every project you wish to create VMs, you simply take these steps:

-- Create a new project folder with a short name without spaces ('vgtest' for instance)
+- Create a new project folder anywhere you like, but with a short name without spaces ('vgtest' for instance)
 - Copy mlvagrant/project/Vagrantfile to that folder
+- Copy mlvagrant/project/project.properties to that folder
 - Open a Terminal or command-line in that folder
 - Run:
   - `vagrant plugin install vagrant-hostmanager`